sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/12_Working_with_NoSQL_and_MongoDB/190_Mongodb_array_ops.md

 ## 3. Delete from array - `$pull`
-Fetching, mutating and `.save` is a way to do this, but it may be expensive or impractical to do.
+Fetching, mutating and `.updateOne` is a way to do this, but it may be expensive or impractical to do.

 `$set` won't help here.
 We need to use the `$pull` operator for this.
 ```js